pashky/restclient.el/README.md

 - `C-c C-n`: jump to the next query
 - `C-c C-.`: mark the query under the cursor
 - `C-c C-u`: copy query under the cursor as a curl command
+- `C-c C-g`: start a [helm](https://emacs-helm.github.io/helm/) session with sources for variables and requests (if helm is available, of course)

 Query file example: